kbr/fritzconnection/CONTRIBUTING.md

 ## Tests

 This project comes with tests.
 The test framework is tox/pytest.
 For development run `pip install -r requirements.txt` to install both libraries.
-Add your own tests for your code and don't change existing tests.
+As far as possible, the code should get tests.
 Before committing run the tests.